HtetthuAung283/vehicle-detection-and-tracking/README.md

 3) flatten the color image with the function np.ravel()
 4) create a histogram of the flattened image and concatenate it to the comprehensive feature vector of the image

+The code for the Spatial Binning can be found in function 'bin_spatial' in lines 498 through 502 of file lib/helper_vehicle_detection.py.

 #### 3.5 Parameter and Accuracy

 I split the data in 80% training- and 20% test-set.
+I scaled the features to zero mean and unit variance.
+I used the StandardScaler() from the sklearn module.
-I tried several combinations of parameters.
-My best accuracy of 99.6% on the test set, I archieved with the following configuration:
+For the feature generation, I tried several combinations of parameters.
+My best accuracy of 99.6% on the test set, I achieved with the following configuration:

 ALL color_space: 'YCrCb'
 SPATIAL-BIN spatial size: (32, 32)